Transverse-momentum-dependent parton distribution functions up to twist 4 for spin-1 hadrons: Results on TMDs for tensor-polarized spin-1 hadrons

 \subsection{Integral relations in T-odd TMDs}

-If we integrate the $k_T$-dependent correlation function $\Phi(x, k_T, T)$ over $k_T$, the T-odd terms should vanish on account of time-reversal invariance ($\int d^2 k_T \, \Phi_{\text{T-odd}}=0$), so that the following sum rules should be satisfied:
+If we integrate the $k_T$-dependent correlation function $\Phi(x, k_T, T)$ over $k_T$, the T-odd terms should vanish on account of time-reversal invariance ($\int d^2 k_T \, \Phi_{\text{T-odd}}=0$) \cite{Goeke:2005hb,Metz:2008ib,Bacchetta-2007-JHEP}, so that the following sum rules should be satisfied:

+In the twist-2, although the collinear PDF $h_{1LT}(x)$ vanishes, its corresponding fragmentation function $H_{1LT}(z)$ exists as noted in Ref.\,\cite{Ji-1994} as the function $\hat{h}_{\bar 1}$.
 These T-odd terms are proportional to $(k_T)^0$ or $(k_T)^2$ in the correlation functions $\Phi^{[\Gamma]}$.
 The terms with $(k_T)^1$ vanish and the term $k_T \cdot S_{TT} \cdot k_T$ also vanishes after integrations, so there is no similar sum rule for other TMDs.
 Similar sum rules exist for the TMDs $f_{1T}^\perp$ and $h$ in the spin-1/2 part as shown in Eqs.\,(22) and (23) of Ref.\,\cite{Metz:2008ib}.
-We may note that such a sum rule does not exist for the fragmentation functions since the time-reversal invariance cannot be imposed on the fragmentation functions, which contain the out-state $| P_h,\, S_h,\, X \rangle$ in its definition \cite{bate2000,Goeke:2005hb,ffs-2016}.
+We may note that such a sum rule does not exist for the fragmentation functions since the time-reversal invariance cannot be imposed on the fragmentation functions, which contain the out-state $| P_h,\, S_h,\, X \rangle$ in its definition \cite{Ji-1994,bate2000,Goeke:2005hb,ffs-2016}.